Technical Glossary

 308 (Permanent Redirect)

-Similar to 301, but the request method and body should not be changed when reissuing the request.
+Similar to 301, but guarantees that the request method and body will not be changed when reissuing the request.

-Permanently redirect all traffic from HTTP to HTTPS while preserving the request method.
+Permanently redirect all API traffic from an old endpoint to a new endpoint while preserving the exact POST requests sent by legacy clients.

 server {